gryphonshafer/cbqz-site/docs/CBQ_system/rule_book.md

 ### 2.11.
 Coach Authority

-Coaches may call to remove a quizzer from a quiz after the “Response and Ruling” and prior to the “Prompt Reading” of the next query.
-The QM will support any such call.
+A coach may call to remove from a quiz or to cause to be ineligible to trigger on the next query 1 or more quizzers from their team after the “Response and Ruling” and prior to the “Prompt Reading” of the next query.
+The QM will enforce such calls.

 ## 3. Meets

 Meets are Quizzing tournaments that consist of a set of quizzes.
 A meet operates 1 or more quiz rooms, each with a QM, serving multiple quizzes across a schedule.
-Each meet has a meet director who oversees the construction, organization, and operation of a meet.
+Meets have meet directors who oversees the construction, organization, and operation of meets.

 ### 3.1.
 Registration